medcomdk/dk-medcom-document/docs/assets/documents/Mapping_from_IHE-XDS_metadata_to_FHIR.md

 [Return](../../index.md)
 # Mapping from IHE-XDS metadata to FHIR

-This document describes mapping between the IHE-XDS metadata(<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">IHE-XDS metadata</a>) and FHIR.
+This document describes mapping between the IHE-XDS metadata(<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">IHE-XDS metadata</a>) and FHIR DocumentReference.
 Not all elements from IHE-XDS metadata are relevant in FHIR.
 The purpose of this table is to help implementers of FHIR.
-The actual implementation guide, which includes all requirements for the MedCom FHIR Document, can be found <a href="LINK" target="_blank">here</a>.
+The actual implementation guide, which includes all requirements for the MedCom FHIR DocumentReference, can be found <a href="LINK" target="_blank">here</a>.

 > Please notice XXXXXXXXXXXXXX